scottcolfer/scottcolfer.github.io/_posts/leadership-dimensions.md

 ## Next time: value contexts

 To return to the beginning of this post, my leadership development will be most useful when I understand the contexts in which I work and think about what leadership means within those contexts.
 It's also clear that I'm most interested to explore the 'value management' dimension of leadership.
-So I'm going to use the next post in this blog to think about what value looks like in the many contexts of government: what does it mean for product managers, and what does it mean for product leaders?
+I will prioritise the next post in this blog to think about what value looks like in the many contexts of government: what does it mean for product managers, and what does it mean for product leaders?